HuangXiZhou/former/README.md

 Vue.component('Former', Former);
 ```

-For more information like adapting other UI librarys, please refer to [Quick Start][DocumentQuickStart] in our documentation.
+For more information like adapting other UI librarys, please refer to [Quick Start][document-quick-start] in our documentation.

 ## Browser Support